Azure/PSDocs.Azure/templates/storage/v1/README.md

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Optional.
 Determines if any containers can be configured with the anonymous access types of blob or container.

 - Default value: `False`